 - Alternatively you may need to disable validation for a time, and this switch also enables you to disable validation if it was found enforcing that is not desired after the forms were launched.

-Open the form template and check the box for > Disable Due Date Validation
+Go to Admin Center > Form Template Settings and check the box for > Disable Due Date Validation

 Disable Due Date Validation

 Validation rules will no longer be applied allowing the form to move even if required fields have not been completed.